 You can monitor the status of your payouts anytime through your VPM account dashboard.

-1. Legal Holidays in the USA
+1. Holidays in the USA

 In the United States, federal holidays are observed across the country, with most banks and financial institutions closing during these days.
 This can lead to delays in wire transfers, payroll processing, and other financial transactions.

-Key Legal Holidays:
+Key Bank Holidays:

 - New Year’s Day (January 1)